News from SRRT

 The SRRT Newsletter is published quarterly by the Social Responsibilities Round Table of the American Library Association.
 Now solely an electronic publication, The SRRT Newsletter is also indexed by the H. W. Wilson Company.
-Copyright © 1969-2020 by the Social Responsibilities Round Table.
+Copyright © 1969-2023 by the Social Responsibilities Round Table.
 No part of this periodical may be reproduced without permission.
 Views expressed in this newsletter are not necessarily those of ALA/SRRT.
 The editors reserve the right to edit submitted material as necessary or as the whimsy strikes.

 Editorial Policy – adopted by SRRT Newsletter Editorial Board, January 26, 2013; presented to Action Council at 2013 ALA Annual Conference.

-Send your submissions electronically in one of the following formats: MS Word, RTF, or plain text pasted into the body of an e-mail.
-Submissions should be 500 to 1,000 words.
+The SRRT Newsletter invites submissions from library and information workers, students, educators, and all others who recognize the critical importance of libraries in addressing community and social issues.
+Submissions should be 500 to 1,000 words and should include the article title, author's name and title, and school or place of work (optional).
 Graphics are encouraged.
 If using images that are already on the Internet, the URL of the image and a caption or description may be added to the text of the submission.

 Please submit your articles via our online form: https://forms.gle/SHXBopn8L8ixWg3q7.